-- Be admitted to CF in good standing. - Completion of this online information session. - At the time the bridge application is submitted, the student must have completed or be currently enrolled in the last of the prerequisite courses required for the program. - Minimum 2.0 college GPA and minimum 2.5 GPA for nursing curriculum courses. - Placement testing, including the TEAS RN. - Preference is given to residents of the CF service area: Marion, Citrus and Levy county. - Current Florida certification as Paramedic. - Current American Heart Association Basic Life Support for Health Care Provider certification.
-Additional Criteria Apply Once Admitted to the Program: - Criminal background check. - ADN online orientation. - Nursing orientation. - Physical Examination Form, Current Immunization Form, Personal History Form and minimum 9 Panel Drug Screening. - Professional liability insurance, retained by the college and included in tuition and fees.
+- Be admitted to CF in good standing. - Completion of online information session. - At the time the bridge application is submitted, the student must have completed or be currently enrolled in the last of the prerequisite courses required for the program. - Minimum 2.0 college GPA and minimum 2.5 GPA for nursing curriculum courses. - Placement testing, including the TEAS RN. - Preference is given to residents of the CF service area: Marion, Citrus and Levy county. - Current Florida State or National Registry Paramedic certificate. - Current American Heart Association Basic Life Support for Health Care Provider certification.

+Additional Criteria Apply Once Admitted to the Program:

+- · Criminal background check.

+- ADN online orientation.

+- · Nursing orientation.

+- Physical Examination Form, Current Immunization Form, Personal History Form and minimum 10 Panel Drug Screening

+- Professional liability insurance, retained by the college and included in tuition and fees.